 Hummingbird family (Trochilidae)

-3” long.
 Adult weighs the same as 2 ½ paper clips!
 Upper parts iridescent green.
-Male – throat is iridescent red (may appear black).
-Female – breast and belly whitish.
+Male has an iridescent red throat.
+Female has a whitish throat.
 Long bill looks like a toothpick.

-Nest is about the size of a half dollar coin, 2” in diameter, covered with lichens, placed on a horizontal limb, 10 to 20 feet high.
+Nest is about the size of a half dollar coin, covered with lichens.
 Clutch size – 2 eggs.
-Eggs are white, ½” long, look like tiny mint candies.
+Eggs are white, tiny, look like tiny mint candies.
 Only the female builds the nest and raises the young.
-She leaves the nest at least once an hour to forage given her high metabolic rate.

 Rapid squeaky chipping.